Wolvesey Castle: Henry of Blois

+Later history

-In June 1216, Oliver fitz Regis defended the castle when it was besieged by Prince Louis of France during the First Barons' War.
+In June 1216, Oliver fitz Regis defended the buildings when they were besieged by Prince Louis of France during the First Barons' War.

 The palace was the location of the wedding breakfast in 1554 of Queen Mary and Philip II of Spain.
 It was destroyed by the Roundheads during the English Civil War in 1646.
-The ruins are located next to the existing bishop's palace, near to Winchester Cathedral, and are currently owned and maintained by English Heritage.
+The ruins are located next to the existing bishop's palace, and are currently owned and maintained by English Heritage.